smoliakov/nodejs-backend-architecture-typescript/README.md

 * **Centralised Error handling**: I have created a framework where all the errors are handled centrally.
 This reduces the ambiguity in the development when the project grows larger.
 * **Centralised Response handling**: Similar to Error handling we have a response handling framework.
 This makes it very convenient to apply a common API response pattern.
 * **Mongodb is used through Mongoose**: Mongodb fits very well to the node.js application.
 Being NoSQL, fast, and scalable makes it ideal for modern web applications.
-* **Redis Memcache**: I have used the redis server for caching the items which does not change frequently.
-It will boost the performance of our system.
 * **Async execution**: I have used async/await for the promises and made sure to use the non-blocking version of all the functions with few exceptions.
 * **Docker compose has been configured**: I have created the Dockerfile to provide the easy deployability without any setup and configurations.
 * **Unit test is favored**: The tests have been written to test the functions and routes without the need of the database server.
 Integration tests has also been done but the unit test is favored.